 Human consciousness is shifting.
-The dreams of the Achuar people in Ecuador brought an alliance from the north, and the Achuar ancestral lands have been protected from oil drilling.
-Communities, activist groups, and organizations are springing up in record numbers, working to bring back peace, justice, and to protect the planet.
+Communities, activist groups, and organizations are springing up in record numbers, working to bring back peace and justice, and to protect the planet.
 An awareness of the cosmic cycles that move us are returning to the mainstream culture.
 Climate change, and an acknowledgement of its potentially harmful effects on the planet, is being recognized and people are increasingly taking action to heal the Earth.

 We are attuned to receive the Earth’s wisdom, to feel Her heartbeat.
 We must strive to reconnect with our senses and our intuition, and to honor the sacred vibration of our planet once again.